 “I think this opportunity in this time has forced us to think more creatively and to think more simply and to get more specific about things that we have been taking for granted,” says Terrell Tilford, Founder and Director of Band of Vices Art Gallery in Los Angeles.

+We have seen an increase in remote service delivery due to COVID-19.
+If you are a business owner, this is something you should be using more than ever at this moment in time.
+You should be looking to support your remote service delivery by creating video content that will continue to draw in customers at a time where customer engagement is difficult.
 The gallery recently launched, BoV Digital, a monthly newsletter that shares the works of emerging artists, and currently features eight works by painter Kaye Freeman.
 The gallery also hosted an IGLive chat with emerging contemporary artist Grace Lynne Haynes to promote their latest exhibition, Shades of Summer.
 Last year, Haynes was voted by Forbes Magazine as one of its 30 artists under 30 to watch.

 “We ended up having well over 250 people,” Tilford shared.
 “I was moved that people really took the time to click in and sit with us… I probably gained at least another 15 new potential clients.”